dcneiner/machina.js/README.md

 Now that we've seen a quick example, let's do a whirlwind API tour.

 ## Have More Questions?
 Read the wiki and the source – you might find your answer and more!
-Check out the [issue](https://github.com/ifandelse/machina.js/issues/4) opened by @burin - a *great* example of how to use github issues to ask questions, provide sample code, etc. I only ask that if you open an issue, that it be *focused on a specific problem or bug* (not wide, open ambiguity, please).
-We also have an IRC chat room on freenode: #machinajs.
-It's a quiet place, but I'll do my best to answer questions if they arise.
+Check out the [issue](https://github.com/ifandelse/machina.js/issues/4) opened by @burin - a *great* example of how to use github issues to ask questions, provide sample code, etc. I only ask that if you open an issue, that it be *focused on a specific problem or bug* (not wide-open ambiguity, please).

 ## Whirlwind API Tour
 When you are creating a new FSM instance, `machina.Fsm` takes 1 argument - an options object.
 Here's a breakdown of the members of this `options` object: